-The course is delivered over a period of three months, with a combination of private study and three face-to-face tutorials.
+The course is delivered over a period of three months, with a combination of private study and three in-person tutorials.

-Will the Tutorials be recorded?
+Will the in-person Tutorials be recorded?

-Due to data protection laws, we do not guarantee that tutorials will be recorded.
+Due to data protection laws, we do not guarantee that in-person tutorials will be recorded.
 CIARB is committed to supporting candidates to be successful in their courses and to achieve successful outcomes in their assessments.
-We therefore strongly recommend candidates attend all scheduled face-to-face tutorials.
+We therefore strongly recommend candidates attend all scheduled in-person tutorials.

-Our face-to-face tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
-Candidates therefore will be at a disadvantage if they do not attend all tutorials.
+Our in-person tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
+Candidates therefore will be at a disadvantage if they do not attend all in-person tutorials.